JunYuHuang/top-connect-four-cli/Planning.md

 |1️⃣2️⃣3️⃣4️⃣5️⃣6️⃣7️⃣|

 It is Player 1 (BLACK ⚫)'s turn.
-⭕ indicates an empty spot that can have a piece dropped there.
+Empty spots that can have a piece dropped there are indicated by ⭕.
-'x' is an invalid or full column.
-Try again.
+Enter a column number from 1 to 7 to drop your piece:
-Enter a column (in the range [1,7]) to drop your piece: x
+❌ 'asd' is an invalid or full column.
+Try again. asd
 ```

 ### End Screen